Note: If the software cannot detect your Buffalo drive, click on the “Can’t Find the Drive?” option to detect your Buffalo hard drive manually.

 Disk Management is a built-in Windows utility that allows you to manage disk partitions and assign drive letters.
 Follow these steps to check if your Buffalo external hard drive is recognized in Disk Management:

-- Press Windows + X on your keyboard and select Disk Management from the menu.
+- Press Windows + X and select Disk Management from the menu.

 - Look for your Buffalo external hard drive in the list of disks.
 It may appear as “Unallocated” or with a different status.